GTNewHorizons/GT5-Unofficial/src/main/java/gregtech/common/tileentities/machines/multi/fuelboilers/README.md

 upset balance too much, for now. ~~Ditto for EV small boilers~~ they're on the table now, with the 20% malus.
 Assuming, of course, that it's still not as good (or at least not much better) than directly burning your fuel.

+As for pollution - this will emit 500 pollution per L of fuel wasted.
+The actual fuel draw is (almost always) constant for each boiler, so the pollution is also constant when the boiler is on
+- LV: 128
+- MV: 512
+- HV: 1536
+- EV: 4096

+There is a short ramp-up and ramp-down when the boiler switches state.
+This is entirely visual.
+The boiler maintains automatic hysteresis, switching on at 20% and off at 80%.
+This can be overridden, in which case each boiler gives redstone output on how full each chamber is, and takes a throttle input for the fuel.
+Whether that's redstone, a physical block, or items in a hatch is TBD.